Blog

 When people talk about onboarding and offboarding, onboarding gets all the attention.
 We talk about how to make a seamless onboarding experience and get your new employee to work fast.
 How to provide them with the birthright apps they need to do their job.
 But we don’t talk about what happens when it’s time to part ways with an employee and what needs to be done then.
+Ensuring proper offboarding is a huge concern for small businesses.
+When you part ways with an employee, there’s a lot you can forget that can leave you vulnerable:

 • If the recovery email and phone number aren’t reset, the user might be able to regain access to their account.